Walkers approaching Tŵr Mawr lighthouse on Llanddwyn Island, Isle of Anglesey, with Celtic cross, coastal views, and golden evening light.

 Where Island Paths Circle Sea, Story, and Stillness

-A coastal walking and adventure destination that feels both remote and rooted.
+A coastal walking and adventure destination that feels both remote and deeply rooted.

-Anglesey is a place apart — not just an island, but a way of seeing.
-Off the northwest coast of Wales, this windswept isle offers space to breathe and a network of trails perfect for self-guided walking holidays and coastal exploration.
-Ancient churches, standing stones, and wildlife reserves line a 130-mile coastal walking route, weaving through landscapes that feel vast, intimate, and deeply Welsh.
+Ynys Môn (the Isle of Anglesey) is a place apart — not just an island, but a way of seeing.
+Off the north-west coast of Wales, this windswept shore offers space to breathe and a rich network of trails ideal for relaxed walking holidays and coastal exploration.
+Ancient churches, standing stones, dunes, and wildlife reserves line the island’s famous coastal route, creating landscapes that feel vast, intimate, and deeply Welsh.

-This is walking and adventuring for reflection — for seabirds and salt air, tidal rhythms and time-worn ruins.
-The Anglesey Coastal Path wraps almost the entire island, linking beaches, estuaries, headlands, and woodlands — always within sight of the sea, and never far from the story of the land.
-Alongside the walking, Ynys Môn is also a playground for outdoor adventures including kayaking, sea swimming, sailing, and wildlife-spotting trips.
+This is walking for reflection — shaped by seabirds and salt air, tidal rhythms and time-worn ruins.
+The Anglesey Coastal Path circles almost the entire island, linking beaches, estuaries, headlands, and quiet woodlands — always within sight of the sea, and never far from the story of the land.
+Along the way, you’ll find a varied choice of independent places to stay, from harbourside guesthouses and rural cottages to small coastal hotels.

 Where to Walk, Paddle, and Explore